jbrendel/ansible_cluster_setup/README.md

 Todo
 ----
-- Use an 'external variable file' to define all personally relevant data, such as passwords, repo addresses, ports, EC2 keys, etc.
-- Use variables to change the repository address and type (git or hg).
 - Better handling of Django settings files (use environment variables, rather than patching).
 - Make sure only running appservers are added to load balancing group.